- 5%Points on travel purchased through Chase

 Frequently Asked Questions

-Earn 75,000 bonus points after you spend $5,000 on purchases within the first three months.
+The Chase Sapphire Preferred® Card offers a welcome bonus of 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.